Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: The limiting process

-see Proposition 1(a) in \cite{bingham:1971}.
-We will call this process {\it the Mittag-Leffler process}.
-This process has a continuous and non-decreasing version; we will always assume that we are working with such a version.
-It follows from \eqref{MT.transform} (or simply from the definition) that the Mittag-Leffler process is self-similar with exponent $\beta$.
+see Proposition 1(a) in \citet{bingham1971}.
+We will call this process \textit{the Mittag--Leffler process}.
+This process has a continuous and nondecreasing version; we will always assume that we are working with such a version.
+It follows from (\ref{MTtransform}) (or simply from the definition) that the Mittag--Leffler process is self-similar with exponent $\beta$.
 Further, all of its moments are finite.
-Recall, however, that this process has neither stationary nor independent increments; see e.g. \cite{meerschaert:scheffler:2004}.
+Recall, however, that this process has neither stationary nor independent increments; see, for example, \citet{meerschaertscheffler2004}.

-We are now ready to introduce the new class of self-similar \SaS\ processes with stationary increments announced at the beginning of this section.
+We are now ready to introduce the new class of self-similar $\SaS$ processes with stationary increments announced at the beginning of this section.
 Let $0<\alpha<2$ and $0<\beta<1$, and let $(\Omega^{\prime},\mathcal{F}^{\prime},P^{\prime})$ be a probability space.
 We define